The Best Identity Theft Protection Services of 2024

 • Annual credit reports

 We also enjoyed active protection from digital identity theft through the Aura antivirus software and VPN, which kept us safe from privacy intruders and data-stealing malware.
+There’s also a password manager that secures your logins.
 If you go with a Family plan, you get additional tools packaged in parental control software to help you protect your children’s digital identity.

 Monitoring and Alerts (9.5/10)